Domestic Violence Attorney in Houston, Texas

 - Assault Bodily Injury – Family Member.
 This relates to committing bodily injury to a family member.
 Before the conviction, the judge can impose a set of penalties as a condition of bail.
 This includes curfews and other limitations that keep you away from specific persons and your alleged victim.

 - Assaulting Family Member – Impeding Breath.
-In the criminal-law, strangulation or choking is when a person is being choked out or being put in a stranglehold where they lose consciousness.
+In criminal law, strangulation or choking is when a person is choked out or put in a stranglehold where they lose consciousness.
 To be charged with this criminal offense, no evidence of redness, bruising, or hand marks is required.
 All that is necessary is for someone to state that your acts have hindered the circulation of their air.

 - Affidavit of Non-Prosecution.
 Prosecutors, as previously stated, are in charge of overseeing the case.
 In some circumstances, the victim will file an affidavit of non-prosecution stating that they will no longer support the claims for various reasons.
 It should be noted that prosecutors have the option of either stopping or continuing the case.
 If the prosecution will choose to continue, the case will continue.

 What are the penalties for Domestic Violence?

 Penalties, like those in any other criminal case, will always vary.
 Several considerations will be examined in domestic violence laws.
 It takes into account the severity of the bodily injury as well as the accused’s previous criminal history.
 Below are the penalties for Domestic Violence:

 - Class A misdemeanor domestic threat convictions can result in up to a year jail time and a fine of up to $4,000.